chriskuehl/autopkgtest/doc/README.package-tests.rst

 --------------------

-Some testbeds support rebooting; for those, the testbed will have a ``/tmp/autopkgtest-reboot`` command which tests can call to cause a reboot.
-**Do not** use ``reboot`` and similar commands directly!
-They will cause testbeds like ``null`` or ``schroot`` to reboot the entire host, and even for ``qemu`` it will just cause the test to fail as there is no state keeping to resume a test at the right position after reboot.
+Some testbeds support rebooting; for those, the testbed will have a ``/tmp/autopkgtest-reboot`` command which tests can call to cause a reboot.  **Do not** use ``reboot`` and similar commands directly without at least checking for the presence of that script!
+They will cause testbeds like ``null`` or ``schroot`` to reboot the entire host, and even for ``lxc`` or ``qemu`` it will just cause the test to fail as there is no state keeping to resume a test at the right position after reboot without further preparation (see below).

 The particular steps for a rebooting tests are: